-Accreditation is a sort of certificate, a seal of approval if you will.
+Accreditation is a type of certificate, a seal of approval if you will.
 It comes from one of the accrediting agencies, and it means that the institution holds to a certain standard of education.
-Accreditation means the level of education is on par or higher than other colleges that hold the same credentials.
-Bottom line, accreditation tells you if a college is legitimate, trustworthy, and can give you a quality education.
+Think of accreditation as a quality stamp.
+It's a way to ensure that the education you receive meets certain standards and is recognized by employers and other institutions.

-A degree from an online college that doesn’t have this type of certification or has accreditation from an unrecognized accrediting agency isn’t worth the paper it’s printed on.
+A degree from an online college that doesn’t have this type of certification or has accreditation from an unrecognized accrediting agency doesn’t hold as much worth.
 This credential is a benchmark for students who are looking for quality education.
 There are only a handful of accreditors that the US Department of Education recognizes.
 So when you’re searching out your online degree program, be sure to find out which accrediting body the school is accredited by (if any).
 Then check the accreditor on CHEA or the US Department of Education website to make sure it’s something that is recognized.

 Online degree programs require you to have some basic understanding of how certain technologies work.
-Luckily, these are pretty basic requirements and something most people living in a modern society will not have a difficult time with.
+Luckily, these are pretty basic requirements and something most people know how to use from previous experience.
 For example, you’ll need to be able to:

 As we said, most of these things are manageable for the average person living in 2021.
 It will also be helpful if you know how to communicate online, either via a community message board or an instant messaging app.

 While online degrees require you to do a lot of the work yourself, you don’t have to do it alone.
 In fact, online colleges are set up to provide students with a ton of support and assistance to help them succeed.
 Students have direct access to their teachers and lecturers.
 You can ask them questions, get feedback, and clarify points you might have missed during lessons.